 The Classic Inca Trail which leads from Cusco, the capital of the Inca Empire, to the Intipunko or the Sun Gate, one of the seven wonders of the world, is the most famous hiking trail in Latin America.
 It is, however, only a chord in a 23,000 kilometers long intricate network of trails, the Qhapac Ñan, which lines the continental coastline.
 It stretches to connect the four regions of the empire, referred to as the Tahuantinsuyo Empire across the modern-day Peru, Columbia, (west of) Brazil, Ecuador, Bolivia, (central) Chile and (north of) Argentina.
 It was a network of roads which served as a strong communication network and a symbolized integration of the vast and continually expanding Inca Empire.

-The sun may have set on the mighty empire centuries ago, but even today innumerable tourists flock to Peru to trek through time and watch the magical sunrise over the Gate of the Sun at Machu Pichu.
+The sun may have set on the mighty empire centuries ago, but even today innumerable tourists flock to Peru to trek through time.
+A huge number of tourists are eager to watch the magical sunrise at Machu Pichu.

 Marvels of Ancient Engineering Excellence

 The Inca Empire is famed for its might, civilization, culture, governance and engineering.
 The irrigation system, road networks and architecture of the Incas are marvels of their engineering.
 They laid out the comprehensive, well-designed and well-curated communication network of Qhapac Ñan during their time without using any metallic tools or construction methods or equipment that the most advanced engineers and architects used in the rest of the world at that point in time.
 The Inca Trails are a longstanding proof of the engineering excellence of this empire.
 While researchers and historians are of the view that some of these trails are thousands of years old and precede the Inca Civilization’s emergence itself, they have plenty of evidence to affirm that it was the Incas, Huayna Capac in particular, who developed this network and expanded it manifold.